In this article:

 Cryptocurrency exchanges are platforms that allow users to trade cryptos, and they're broadly distinguished as either centralized exchanges (CEXes) or decentralized exchanges (DEXes).
 Most people invest in crypto on a centralized exchange, and that may be the more accessible and safer option for average users.
 But it's also important to understand decentralized exchanges, which you need to use if you want to buy certain types of crypto and participate in different parts of crypto ecosystems.

 What Is a Centralized Exchange?

 A centralized crypto exchange is one that's created and run by a company.
 These exchanges are considered centralized because one company oversees all the transactions and sets the exchange's rules and fees.
-For example, Coinbase, Crypto.com and FTX create and run popular CEXes for a profit.
+For example, Coinbase and Crypto.com create and run popular CEXes for a profit.
 The companies offer browser-based platforms and mobile apps, and they can make money when you use their exchanges to buy or sell cryptos.

 To get started, you have to create an account, verify your identity and connect a funding source, such as a debit card or bank account.
 You can then buy, sell or trade between any of the cryptos the exchange supports.
 And some platforms offer additional features, such as the ability to earn interest by lending or staking your crypto.
 If you have trouble, the company may have customer support staff that can help answer your questions.

 One important distinction between a CEX and DEX is that you have a custodial crypto wallet with a CEX.
 This means that the company keeps track of how much crypto you have and stores it on your behalf, but you don't have the private keys that give you direct control over the crypto.
 Instead, you have your account login information.

 While CEXes are some of the most popular options, especially among beginners, consider the pros and cons:

 - Generally complies with state and federal regulations

 - Can help you access your account if you forget your login information